Ashok-Bhati/typeorm-sequelize/README.md

 # EF Core-Style TypeORM Wrapper

-A TypeScript ORM that provides Entity Framework Core-like syntax and features on top of TypeORM.
+A TypeScript ORM that provides Entity Framework Core-like syntax and features on top of TypeORM, with support for Express.js and NestJS.

 ## Features